anubhavsharma-cmd/Netflix-Titles/README.md

-#  Netflix Titles SQL Analysis Project
+#  Netflix Titles SQL Project

 This project contains a full SQL-based exploration and analysis of Netflix's content library dataset using the `netflix_titles.csv` file.